 I received my Bachelors of Science Magna Cum Laude Academic Honors from Dickinson College.
 During my undergraduate education, I spent a year abroad in Bologna, Italy at the Center for European Studies studying the Italian language, culture, and politics.
 Due to my personal, educational, and professional experience, I am particularly sensitive to issues of diversity.
 In 2000, I completed my Master’s in Social Work from Catholic University of America’s National School of Social Services.
 I completed my Ph.D. in Clinical Social Work from the Clinical Social Work Institute in 2007 where I defended a dissertation on coping skills for burnout.
 From 2002-2007, I studied Intensive Short-Term Dynamic Psychotherapy with Dr. Davanloo in Montreal.

 In 1997, I was accepted into a year-long residency at the Kripalu Center for Yoga and Health studying a Mindfulness-based lifestyle.
 I received my certificate to teach yoga and since then have offered therapeutic yoga at numerous locations including the Whitman Walker Clinic, the Multiple Sclerosis Society, Glen Echo Park, the Federal Trade Commission, and the U.S. Supreme Court.
 I taught a yoga class for Justice O’Connor for 15 years.
 In 2002, I co-founded Capitol Hill Yoga.
 I served as the co-owner of this small business until 2008, when I decided to leave Capitol Hill Yoga to invest more time in teaching and supervising psychotherapy.
+In 2004, I was listed in Washingtonian Magazine as a recommended Yoga and Mindfulness Instructor.
 With more than 20 years of consecutive yoga teaching experience, I currently teach 4 classes per week.
 I also lead a weekly Mindfulness Class at Sibley Memorial Hospital.